renjingneng/my_ai/README.md

 ### feature roadmap

 - [ ] trainer can begin train at specific batch
-- [ ] order of samples loaded from a train dataset batch can be random,each epoch has different order
+- [ ] order of samples loaded from a text train dataset batch can be random,each epoch has different order
 - [ ] offer train option on distributed GPU
 - [ ] use inheritance to optimize code structure